Connect external wallets

 class WalletClientSigner

-Represents a wallet client signer for smart accounts, providing methods to get the address, sign messages, and sign typed data.
+Represents a wallet client signer for smart accounts, providing methods to get the address, sign messages, sign typed data, and sign 7702 authorizations.

 WalletClientSigner